EngoEngine/ecs/README.md

 ```

 > ### NOTE
 > As a convention, please include "System" in the name of your `System` -- at the end.
-When you define a struct (which contains pointers, as opposed to the `Guy` struct we created earlier), please replace that `System` part with `Entity`.
+When you define a struct (which contains pointers, as opposed to the `Player` struct we created earlier), please replace that `System` part with `Entity`.
 You should **only** use this newly-created struct in your similarly-named `System`.
 You will usually *never* want to export that `Entity` definition, as it is only being used in that `System`.
-If your system would be called `BallMovementSystem`, then your struct would be called `ballMOvementEntity`.
+If your system would be called `BallMovementSystem`, then your struct would be called `ballMovementEntity`.

 ### Removing Entities from your System
 Your `System` must implement the `Remove` method as specified by the `System` interface.
 Whenever you start storing entities, you should define this method in such a way, that it removes the custom-created non-exported `Entity`-struct from the array, slice or map.
 An `ecs.BasicEntity` is given for you to figure out which element in the array, slice or map it is.